Designer: Peter Schjøtt Andersen, University of Copenhagen

 The shared center area is identified by using a warm brown and black colour combination from the Memory collection, whilst the workspaces are defined by a more vibrant design in contrasting bright and dark colours.
 Also, the ease of exchanging damaged or timeworn carpet tiles was an important aspect too.

 Big panels in a dark coloured and soft felt material are mounted on the walls and ceilings to prevent sounds from escalating in the room.
 Upholstered furniture items as chairs and sofas as well as lamps made from small sticks with attached felt rondels also have important acoustic functions.

 The choice of colours, primarily based on neutrals as white, grey and black create a basic visual calmness, ideal for enhanced focus and efficiency.
 Combined with warmer brown tones and a sprinkling of light woods species and greens from big plants the library is enriched with a homely and cosy atmosphere.

 The patented Ecotrust felt backing is produced from recycled water bottles that are turned into a soft yet strong PET felt material with great acoustic performance.
-At ege carpets we use Aquafil’s ECONYL® yarns produced from used fishing nets.
-Once the fishing nets are collected and cleaned, they are physically and chemically broken down and reborn as strong and hardwearing yarns for carpets.
-ReForm Memory Ecotrust is Cradle to Cradle CertifiedTM and available as broadloom, 48x48 or 96x96 cm carpet tiles and the innovatively shaped Figura tiles.
+At Ege Carpets, we use regenerated yarn produced from used fishing nets.
+Once the fishing nets are collected and cleaned, they're physically and chemically broken down and reborn as strong and hardwearing yarns for carpets.
+ReForm Memory is Cradle to Cradle Certified® and available as broadloom, 48x48 or 96x96 cm carpet tiles and the innovatively shaped Figura tiles.

 We installed the carpet first and the desired effect was impressive.
 Acoustics improved dramatically!